Béatrice Roullaud

-Béatrice Roullaud (born 9 June 1960) is a French lawyer and politician who has represented the 6th constituency of the Seine-et-Marne department in the National Assembly since 2022.
+Béatrice Roullaud (/fr/; born 9 June 1960) is a French lawyer and politician who has represented the 6th constituency of the Seine-et-Marne department in the National Assembly since 2022.
 She is a member of the National Rally (RN).

+Career

 Roullaud began working as a solicitor at a notary public office before becoming a lawyer of the bar of Meaux.
 She was initially a supporter and member of the Movement for France and campaigned for Philippe de Villiers before joining the National Front in 2011.

+She led the National Front (renamed National Rally in 2018) list in Meaux in 2014 and 2026.
+She was elected a member of the Regional Council of Île-de-France in 2021.

-She was elected as a regional councilor for the National Rally in 2021 in Île-de-France.
-For the 2022 French legislative election, she contested Seine-et-Marne's 6th constituency and defeated Valérie Delage of La France insoumise in the second round to take the seat.
+In the 2017 legislative election, Roullaud contested Seine-et-Marne's 6th constituency and placed third in the first round.
+In 2022, she ran again and defeated Valérie Delage of La France Insoumise with 52.1% of the second-round vote to take the seat.
+She was reelected in 2024 with 52.5% of the second-round vote.

+In the National Assembly, she has sat on the Committee on Laws (20222025) and the Committee on Sustainable Development, Spatial and Regional Planning (2025present).